 Our Delicious Meal Our First Night in York

 We started off with drinks.
 I had never seen anything like the DragonStone on any menu before, so I had to have it.
 I rarely find a cocktail on a menu that piques my interest.
-As a mostly vodka and gin kind of girl, I don't gravitate towards bourbon, whiskey, or rum drinks.
+As a mostly vodka and gin kind of girl, I don't gravitate toward bourbon, whiskey, or rum drinks.
 Which is what a cocktail menu features.

 The DragonStone was very good!
 It's made with jalapeño-infused gin, elderflower liquor, crème de cassis (a liquor made from blackcurrants), and red wine.
 All flavors I enjoy, and I was happy to taste something out of the box.
 Dan opted for a glass of red wine from their extensive wine list.